rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/1-kickoff-and-team-formation.md

 Work together to come up with a team name that represents your group.
 Keep it fun, creative, or tied to your focus area.

-### Download your Teams Workshop Template
+### Download your Teams Hack Event Template

 Throughout the workshop, you’ll be capturing notes and outputs from each step.

-To keep your team’s ideas organized - and to ensure your final submission is complete - use the provided **Workshop Template**.
+To keep your team’s ideas organized - and to ensure your final submission is complete - use the provided **Hack Event Template**.

 Have one person from your team:

-- Open the <a href="https://github.com/MicrosoftLearning/Frontier-Hack-Event/raw/refs/heads/master/Resourcefiles/HackEventTemplate.docx" target="_blank">Team Worksheet Template</a>.
+- Open the <a href="https://github.com/MicrosoftLearning/Frontier-Hack-Event/raw/refs/heads/master/Resourcefiles/HackEventTemplate.docx" target="_blank">Hackathon Event Templatee</a>.
 - Download the file and save it to your desktop.
 - Open the file and **enable editing** if prompted.